angrybacon/doomsday-wiki/markdown/appendices/interactions.md

 ## Opponent Interactions

+### {{Aven Mindcensor}}, {{Shadow of Doubt}}

+If there is an Aven Mindcensor on the board, a resolved Doomsday will be able to search only the top 4 cards of the library and the entire graveyard.
+Selecting 1 card from the top 4 does not allow you to dig one deeper in to your library.

 ### {{Echo of Eons}}

 If playing against a known Echo deck try to make sure you have at least 8 cards